 If you ask these questions to every prospective client, you’ll experience fewer problems during the project.
 You’ll be more likely to close the deal, minimize revision cycles, and get paid on time.

 Most importantly, you and the client will be working toward the same business goal, not the client’s prescribed solution.
 There’s more than one way to solve most business problems.

 A client asking for a website redesign might not need a total redesign.
 They might only need to adjust the copy on their website or make other minor improvements.
 A client asking for a new blog post might actually need to establish a broader social media campaign strategy.

 These questions will help you get to the root of their needs as quickly as possible — and they’ll love you for that!

 I’d highly recommend using a dynamic contact form on your website such as GravityForms or an embedded TypeForm to collect these answers from every new client who contacts you.

 Having a name-email-message-style form is rarely going to produce quality leads.
 It also doesn’t help you stand out or encourage the client to provide useful information.

 My company website uses Gravity Forms and conditional logic to present a simple form to the client and tailor the follow-up questions as they go.

-For example, I show different price ranges in the dropdown menu based on what type of project they need completed.
-I’ll only ask what service they need if they select a project type that I can offer more than one service for.
+For example, I show different price ranges in the dropdown menu based on what type of project they need to be completed.
+I’ll only ask what service they need if they select a project type for which I offer more than one service.